Bridging the gap between Synth Britannia and Acid House, PET SHOP BOYS first found international success with ‘West End Girls’ in 1986.

 Available on the PET SHOP BOYS single ‘Home & Dry’ via EMI Records

 YOKO ONO Walking On Thin Ice – PSB Electro Mix (2003)

 The original recording of ‘Walking On Thin Ice’ was notable for being the very last song that John Lennon ever worked on.
-Yoko Ono’s haunting lyrics for the disco inflected tune reflected on the unpredictability of life, death and of “throwing the dice in the air”.
+Yoko Ono’s haunting lyrics for the disco inflected tune reflected on the unpredictability of life, death and of “throwing the dice in the air” before poignantly adding that “when our hearts return to ashes, it will be just a story….”.
 The PET SHOP BOYS remix, with its hypnotic octave shift mantra and metronomic backbone, gave it a respectful futuristic sheen.